realitytracing/Reality-Tracing-WIP/part-1-heart-and-gist.md

 ### Non-Adjudication Principle

 A usage rule stating that the framework does not render moral verdicts about individuals or groups.
+Not as an imposed rule, but as a constraint aware limit.
 It allows analytic evaluation of systems, ideologies, and worldviews based on observable behavior under constraint, without claiming moral authority or final truth.

 ---